apache/fluo-examples/README.md

 to `conf/env.sh`, then inspect and modify the file.

 Before initializing Fluo, run [configure-fluo.sh](/bin/configure-fluo.sh).
-This script will modify fluo.properties and copy the stress jar to the fluo observer directory.
-It will set the following in fluo.properties.
+This script will create a new fluo app called `stress` (which can be changed by `APP_NAME` in your env.sh).
+It will then modify the application's fluo.properties and copy the stress jar to the `lib/` directory of the app.
+It will set the following in fluo.properties:

 ```
 io.fluo.observer.0=io.fluo.stress.trie.NodeObserver